isc-projects/kea/doc/sphinx/arm/classify.rst

           option, number (0), number (3), substring, text ('foo'), equals

-In this example the first three tokens will simply push values onto the stack.
+In this example, the first three tokens will simply push values onto the stack.
 The substring token will then remove those three values and compute a result that it places on the stack.
-The text option also places a value on the stack and finally the equals token removes the two tokens on the stack and places its result on the stack.
+The text option also places a value on the stack, and finally the equals token removes the two tokens on the stack and places its result on the stack.

-When debug logging is enabled, each time a token is evaluated it will emit a log message indicating the values of any objects that were popped off of the value stack and any objects that were pushed onto the value stack.
+When debug logging is enabled, each time a token is evaluated it emits a log message indicating the values of any objects that were popped off of the value stack, and any objects that were pushed onto the value stack.

-The values will be displayed as either text, if the command is known to use text values, or hexadecimal, if the command either uses binary values or can manipulate either text or binary values.
-For expressions that pop multiple values off the stack, the values will be displayed in the order they were popped.
+The values are displayed as either text, if the command is known to use text values, or hexadecimal, if the command either uses binary values or can manipulate either text or binary values.
+For expressions that pop multiple values off the stack, the values are displayed in the order they were popped.
 For most expressions this will not matter, but for the concat expression the values are displayed in reverse order from their written order in the expression.